 edible flowers for garnish

-For making the Hibiscus Cinnamon Syrup, you can use our hibiscus recipe and add and two cinnamon sticks per cup of water.
-Double strain and let cool down before using it in your cocktails.
+For making the Hibiscus Cinnamon Syrup, you can use our hibiscus syrup recipe and add two cinnamon sticks per cup of water.

 The Delight of the Night by Joshua (@a_few_drinks_behind) perfectly combines the smooth notes of Bourbon with the sweet and spicy flavors of homemade coffee syrup and chai tea.

-The cocktail consists of only three ingredients, and each of these elements is best when homemade.
-So it comes with lots of love but requires a bit of prep time - however, all can be done the day before your Christmas festivities.
+The cocktail consists of only three ingredients, and each must be homemade.
+So it comes with lots of love but requires a bit of prep time - however, that can be done the day before your Christmas party.

 Toasted Marshmallows for garnish